markabrahams/node-net-snmp/CONTRIBUTING.md

    latest `master` branch in the repository or the latest version of the net-snmp NPM.

-3. **Isolate the problem** &mdash; make sure that the code in the repository is _definitely_ responsible for the issue.
+3. **Isolate the problem to the library** &mdash; Make sure that the code in the node-net-snmp library is _definitely_ responsible for the issue.

+4. **Reduce the problem to a minimal reproducible example** Do some work to narrow the failure to the smallest possible use case.
+For example, if a session `walk` fails, narrow this down to smaller part of the MIB with a `getBulk`.
+Try to make a `getNext` call fail in the same way, or even better a `get` of a single MIB variable.
+This may take some time - possibly from 10-30 minutes.
+Please invest this time!
+The importance of this cannot be overstated.
+With SNMP, there are a large number of devices with different MIB / behaviour variations.
+We don't have your device, so we need a thorough piece of fault isolation from you, and reduction to a minimal reproduction of the problem.

+5. **Include packet captures** &mdash; Include a packet capture of the failed interaction, using a tool such as Wireshark or tcpdump.
+Also, please include a second packet capture of another tool doing the equivalent operation against your device but succeeding.
+The NetSNMP (not affiliated with node-net-snmp) command line tools are a good toolset for comparison.
+Even if the captures show identical interactions (which they might if the failure is in the library's response handling), still include both.
+If an issue is logged without these two packet captures, it is highly likely that your problem will be ignored, simply because we do not have the device in question to progress an investigation.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
+They say that "less is more", but they weren't talking about bug reports there.

 <a name="features"></a>